nekocatso/MonSter/README.md

 # MonSter
-MonSter: Marry Monodepth to Stereo Unleashes Power Code will be released upon acceptance.
+MonSter: Marry Monodepth to Stereo Unleashes Power.

+Code will be released upon acceptance.